-It’s the Skin You’re Living In explores and challenges images of climate change.
-It exists in three formats: a broadcast and online film; a miniature multi-screen installation; and a multi-user iPhone app (Co-produced with Fuel).
+It’s the Skin You’re Living In explored and challenged images of climate change.
+It existed in three formats: a broadcast and online film; a miniature multi-screen installation; and a multi-user iPhone app (Co-produced with Fuel).

-There is a man dressed like a bear; a polar bear.
-Sometimes he looks like a person dressed like a bear – human, fake – and sometimes he looks like he might actually be a bear – animal, real.
+There was a man dressed like a bear; a polar bear.
+Sometimes he looked like a person dressed as a bear – human, fake – and sometimes he looks like he might actually be a bear – animal, real.
 Over the course of a fragmented journey from the northern reaches of Europe, through Scotland, to the south of the UK, the bear-skin-costume is dismantled, revealing the man inside the animal.

-It’s the Skin You’re Living In is an attempt to make images of climate change that remind us of how profoundly we’re connected to both nature and culture, how we’re all undergoing change, on a journey, searching for home.
-It’s language is one of broken images, repeated actions and walking, walking, walking; a strange, sad and funny meditation on being human and being animal, lost in a changing world.
+It’s the Skin You’re Living In was an attempt to make images of climate change that reminded us of how profoundly we’re connected to both nature and culture, how we’re all undergoing change, on a journey, searching for home.
+Its language was one of broken images, repeated actions and walking, walking, walking; a strange, sad, and funny meditation on being human and being animal, lost in a changing world.

 The 8 minute film version is available to view anytime online feveredsleep.co.uk/films.